Your membership has expired

 The Cayenne Electric is slightly larger than the internal-combustion and plug-in hybrid Cayennes, with a 5-inch increase in wheelbase that adds legroom for rear passengers.
 Optional bells and whistles typical of modern luxury cars abound, including adjustable ambient lighting that reacts to changes in settings, an electronically dimming panoramic sunroof, and surface heating that warms other touchpoints in the car (including door panels and armrests) in addition to the steering wheel.

 The dashboard is dominated by the Cayenne Electric’s Flow Display—a giant curved OLED screen that has a 14.25-inch digital driver’s information display.
 It can also extend across the dashboard with an optional 14.9-inch passenger display.
-That’s lots of functions moved onto a screen, but Porsche kept some analog controls for some of its climate control functions as well as a physical volume knob.
+That’s a lot of functions moved onto a screen, but Porsche kept some analog controls for some of its climate control functions, as well as a physical volume knob.
 To help navigate these controls and other functions, Porsche included an AI chatbot-style voice assistant, which it says can understand complex commands and regular speech without the driver having to recite specific keywords.

 Photo: Porsche Photo: Porsche